SURFnet/eduhub-rio-mapper/CLI.md

 #### aangebodenOpleiding

-This action retrieves the "aangeboden opleiding" based on its course ID or program ID (the rio code, not the ooapi id / eigen sleutel)
+This action retrieves the "aangeboden opleiding" based on its course ID or program ID (the RIO code, not the OOAPI id / eigen sleutel)

 Example: